MechWolf/MechWolf/readme.md

 * **component**: Component.
 The component which the procedure being added to the protocol if for.
 * **start_time**: String or timedelta.
 The start time of the procedure relative to time 0 (the start time of the experiment).
 * **stop_time**: String or timedelta.
 The stop time of the procedure relative to time 0 (the start time of the experiment).
+* **duration**: String or timedelta.
+The duration of the procedure.
 * **\*\*kwargs**: The parameters of the component that are being modified.

 **If `start_time` is not given, it will be assumed to be the beginning of the protocol.
-Similarly, if `stop_time` is not given, it will be assumed to be the end of the protocol or the next time a procedure is added, whichever is first.**
+Similarly, if `stop_time` is not given, it will be assumed to be the end of the protocol or the next time a procedure is added, whichever is first.
+Note that only one of `stop_time` and `duration` can be given.**

 ##### compile